 Your child will need to be on low residue diet 24 hours prior to exam and clear fluids on the day of their procedure.
 Please arrive to the hospital 1 hour prior to scan time.
 During that hour your child will be required to drink a specific liquid.
 The paediatric nurse will insert a cannula into a vein so that other contrast liquid or medicine can be given if necessary.

 Your child will be asked to lie on their front for the scan if possible.
 The radiographer will rest a coil over their abdomen – this helps sharpen up the MRI images.
 When your child is in the correct position, the radiographer will move the bed inside the scanner and then go into the control room.
 Your child will need to lie very still for the scan and may be asked to hold their breath a few times.
 When the scan has finished, the radiographer will move the bed out of the scanner.

 Is there any risk?

-The procedure is generally safe and well tolerated.
+The MRI of the small bowel is generally safe and well tolerated.
 There is a possibility of an allergic reaction to the contrast.
 The team has the facilities to deal with an allergic reaction.

 Our clinics in Horley and Dorking, Surrey, and Wimbledon, London are perfectly located to see patients from all nearby areas including Reigate, Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, and Epsom, Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby areas.